 Okay, you ready?

-Okay, you're ready.
+Okay, you're ready?

-Of the 34 people, many of them were bloggers from Moscow, or they were people that had nothing to do with me, had nothing to do with what they're talking about, or there were people that that got caught telling a fib or telling a lie.
+Of the 34 people, many of them were bloggers from Moscow, or they were people that had nothing to do with me, had nothing to do with what they're talking about, or there were people that got caught telling a fib or telling a lie.

 I think it's a terrible thing that's happened to this country because this investigation is a witch hunt.

-It's a terrible witch hunt and it's a disgrace.
+It's a terrible witch hunt, and it's a disgrace.

-Your handling of the Flynn interview, how is it consistent with the investigations roadmap for agents, the domestic investigations operations guide?
+Your handling of the Flynn interview, how is it consistent with the investigations roadmap for agents, the Domestic Investigations Operations Guide?

-It's entirely consistent in my view.
+It's entirely consistent, in my view.

-And there's a special section for sensitive matters and individuals, and I'm wondering if you feel comfortable that your handling of him was completely consistent with that.
+And I'm wondering if you feel comfortable that your handling of Flynn was completely consistent with that.

 I do.

-I do, very much so.
+Very much so.

 All right, there you heard it.